SHARE THIS POST

 But there is a chance of a completely successful outcome.
 Our level of proof for “actual possession” of the difficult land on Mars is pretty minimal, but it does pass the bar in international law for this geographical/geological standard of land.
 But despite its barren quality, Mars has huge strategic value compared to equivalent barren land on Earth.
 Thus we should expect a judge in an international court to indicate a higher level of proof for “actual possession of Mars land”… such as actual human settlement and proven trading.
 But that in itself gives the judge a headache … it kicks the can down the road but sets up an opportunity for a wealthy “multi-national group” to launch a mission to Mars… in which settlement is achieved.
 Thus we expect the judge to think again about raising the bar to our claim… especially when the strategic goals of our claim are so clearly stated as beneficial.

 So, about those beneficial strategic goals: we have directed (in our communal application for first registration of Mars Land) that should our communal claim prove successful in generating an award of land title, the land is to be declared “common land” and the ownership title is to be placed in trust immediately (via the deciding Court, with Dr Philip Davies, having relinquished all beneficial status, acting as settlor if required).
 The land Trust will be named The Mars Trust.
 We propose a modern trust rule as used by Czech Republic and Quebec, Canada, whereby ‘patrimony by appropriation’ result in an ‘ownerless trust’… managed by trustee as non-owner.
 The alternative is a common law trust with split ownership (nobody will hold both legal ownership and equitable ownership rights).
 In both cases the Declaration of Trust will be suitably complex in order to control outcomes.
 The UN is requested to assume the role of trustee (if refused, Dr Davies will act as one of 2-4 non-beneficial trustees).
 All co-claimants become beneficiaries with unequal beneficial shares (possibly contingent beneficiaries).
 This prescribed situation affords the UN a preferential right to acquire all land shares if it can successfully ratify an updated OST and then pay each contingent beneficiary (the co-claimants) a nominal fee.
-This fee was just $1000 to each claimant in 2017, but is doubling annually, such that by 2027 it will become $1 million (hence a financial pressure is applied to UN in order to get things done asap).
-If the UN does not achieve those straightforward, beneficial conditions by 10.10.2027 (60th anniversary of OST), then each beneficiary is allocated a massive plot of land against their name, by means of random lottery (plots are 25 sq km to 100 sq km).
-Their plots will be available to use and develop but actual ownership titles will only be raised and issued at such time that individual celestial property rights become accepted as legitimate (and at that time the trust would be dissolved).
+This fee was just $1000 to each claimant in 2017, but is doubling biennially, such that by 10 October 2037 (70th anniversary of OST) it will become $1 million (hence a financial pressure is applied to UN in order to get things done asap).
+If the UN does not achieve those straightforward, beneficial conditions by 10.10.2038, then each beneficiary is allocated a massive plot of land against their name, by means of random lottery (plots are 9 sq km to 35 sq km = 2200 to 8500 acres!).
+Their plots will be available to use and develop but legal ownership titles will only be raised and issued at such time that individual celestial property rights become accepted as legitimate (and at that time the trust would be dissolved).
 Until then the land will remain under shared ownership within the trust.
 All the land on Mars will continue to be maintained, as per registration, as common land (public access and use permissions).

 Thus, whether the UN engages with the solution or not, it all ends up with celestial land being registered as common land, with an opportunity to form a light-touch regulatory regime (a responsible user group, set up to facilitate commercial exploitation ventures on the land, whilst ensuring ethical practice and waste management, plus preserving opportunities for all peoples from nations yet to become space faring).